Skip to main content

 Working Conditions

-Family Volunteers are moving throughout the outdoor exhibits on both floors of the Aquarium on a regular rotation during their five-hour shift.
+Family Exhibit Interpreters are moving throughout the outdoor exhibits on both floors of the Aquarium on a regular rotation during their five-hour shift.
 Stools for resting are provided alongside cart and touch pool stations.
 Some of the exhibit areas critical to this position are outside.
 Reasonable accommodation may be made on an individual basis.

 Benefits: